-Some plans may not limit the time in which a member grievance is filed (for example, certain integrated DSNP plans and MMPs).
+Some plans may not limit the time in which a member grievance is filed (e.g., certain integrated DSNP plans and MMPs).
 These plans allow the member to file a grievance at any time.

 8.6 Resolving Medicare Member Grievances